 I have written an article about the attributes of a DECS-registered pre-school in 2001.
 The purpose is to guide parents whose child is about to enter pre-school for the first time in choosing the ‘right’ school for their kid.
 It was the same year I enrolled my eldest, who was then 4-years old, in a nearby pre-school in our area.

-I thought of updating the figures (exact number of pre-schools in NCR) but have no way of contacting Mr. Eleazardo Kasilag, president of the Federation of Association of Private School Administrators in the NCR, whose the source of this information.
+I thought of updating the figures (exact number of pre-schools in NCR) but have no way of contacting Mr. Eleazardo Kasilag, president of the Federation of Association of Private School Administrators in the NCR, who’s the source of this information.

-Anyway, here are the attributes of a DECS-registered pre-school
+Attributes of a DECS-registered pre-school

 1. Must have the feature of a regular classroom (definitely not just a garage or a rented-room-turned classroom)